voxeet/comms-sdk-dotnet/Readme.md

 ```shell
 dotnet add package DolbyIO.Comms.Sdk
 ```

+>On MacOS, it is necessary to unquarantine SDK libraries.
+Otherwise, quarantine attributes prevent their usage.
+The simplest way to unquarantine is to strip the quarantine attributes recursively for all the files in the package.
+Follow the steps below:
+>- Open **Terminal**
+>- Assuming you have unzipped the SDK under `~/Downloads/dolbyio-comms-unity-plugin`
+>- Run this command `xattr -d -r com.apple.quarantine ~/Downloads/dolbyio-comms-unity-plugin`

 #### 1. Initialize the SDK

 Initialize the SDK using the secure authentication method that uses a token in the application.
 For the purpose of this application, use a [client access token](https://docs.dolby.io/communications-apis/docs/overview-developer-tools#client-access-token) generated from the Dolby.io dashboard.
 Use the following code to initialize the SDK using the [DolbyIOSDK.InitAsync](https://api-references.dolby.io/comms-sdk-dotnet/api/DolbyIO.Comms.DolbyIOSDK.html#DolbyIO_Comms_DolbyIOSDK_InitAsync_System_String_DolbyIO_Comms_RefreshTokenCallBack_) method: